00:00

 who preserved him with formaldehyde and methanol and polymer.

-Then he set him in a child’s coffin and sent it on it’s way.
+Then he set him in a child’s coffin and sent it on its way.

 The coffin was on display for fourteen years in the circus tent exhibits.